jacquelyn-bradshaw/task-management-app/README.md

 I would like to work further on this project outside of the task time restrictions and complete the edit functionality, add a Playwright E2E test for the add task journey, tidy up my shared types and improve styling.

+I used GitHub Copilot Chat to support with Jest setup errors.

 ## npm install

 Installs dependencies which enable this app to run